Gol

 Visual Design

-The color palette centers on neutral tones, punctuated by carefully chosen orange and blue accents that bring warmth and approachability to the interface.
-Thoughtful typography choices prioritize readability and accessibility standards.
-Every design decision was made with the goal of creating a sense of mental clarity and breathing room for users.
+Thoughtful typography choices prioritize readability & accessibility standards.
+Every design decision was made with the goal of creating a sense of mental clarity & breathing room for users.

-The Gol logo visualizes goal achievement through nested elements: the outer diamond represents the overall goal, the inner ring symbolizes milestones, and the center dot represents individual tasks.
+The Gol logo visualizes goal achievement through nested elements: the outer diamond represents the overall goal, the inner ring symbolizes milestones, & the center dot represents individual tasks.
 The pointed top corner reflects the user's upward progress as they complete each level of their journey.

 Neutral 900